benscott/scratchpads-training/content/locations-and-specimens.rst

    Each of these tabs has different fields that can optionally be completed in order to create a new specimen record.

 4. Fill out the fields under the *Required* tab.
-The two code fields together with the catalog number generate a unique ID for this specimen record that is used as the specimen title
+The two code fields together with the catalogue number generate a unique ID for this specimen record that is used as the specimen title

    .. figure:: /_static/AddSpecimenRequired.jpg